obverter/obverter-web/_posts/2022-08-04-type-two-baseball.md

 Secondly, there are no timeouts or breaks in the action in baseball.
 This is because the game itself is a kind of timeout.
 The action is what happens when people forget to stand around.

 Finally, there's the fact that baseball games are, in essence, nothing but downtime.
 There are long pauses between pitches, and even longer pauses between innings.
+Most of the time the camera is scanning the crowd for anything interesting to broadcast.

-Even replay reviews — which were conceived as a way for teams to seek relief for egregious failures of umpiring — begin these days with the manager holding up one hand and asking for some extra time to decide whether they're going to decide to ask the umpires to reconsider a decision.
+Even replay reviews begin with the manager holding up a hand to ask for some extra time to decide whether they're going to decide to ask the umpires to call an *entirely different* team of umpires across the fucking country who will reconsider the on-field decision and, after an arbitrary delay during which the Mystery Umpires must first search for their eyeglasses, render a final decision—even if it's the same decision.

 It's the waiting, you see.
 The waiting seasons the suffer, and the suffer's the spirit of Type 2 Fun.